-The OPC encourages symposium proposals that address one or more of the four priority areas of the Office, namely:
+The OPC encourages privacy knowledge translation proposals that address one or more of the four, new priority areas of the Office, namely:

-However, the Office will also consider proposals in other areas related to privacy and protection of personal information in the private sector.For full details on the research priorities, refer to the OPC publication Privacy priorities: Reflections on the Office of the Privacy Commissioner of Canada’s Strategic Priority Issues.
+However, the Office will also consider proposals in other areas related to privacy and the protection of personal information in the private sector.For full details on the priorities areas, refer to the OPC Privacy Priorities webpage.

-Funds may be used only for expenses directly related to the activities related to the symposium.
+Funds may be used only for expenses directly related to the activities related to the organization of privacy knowledge translation initiatives.
 These activities are as reflected in either the original budgetary submission, or via subsequent approved budgetary adjustments.
 Expenses would include: